 How do you see reason when it is your brain that is affected by this disease?

 How do you tell someone that their limbic reward system is compromised and they need treatment?

 They tell you that they can stop anytime, but they do not.
-They say it is not a problem but then blame you for not giving them money when their bank account is drained.
+They say it is not a problem but blames you for not giving them money when their bank account is drained.

 This is why understanding how the disease works is one of your greatest weapons against active addiction.
 You realize that their rational thought is clouded by their drug of choice.
-You learn that rational thought is centered around obtaining their next fix or they will physically have problems with their body.
+You learn that rational thought is centered around obtaining their next fix or physically having problems with their bodies.

 Patience for Progress in Early Recovery

 People don’t recover from addiction overnight.
-When people say that sobriety and recovery is a journey they are not lying.
+When people say, that sobriety and recovery are a journey.
+They are not lying.